 Traffic formed in 1967 (after Steve Winwood left The Spencer Davis Group) and were the first act signed to the new Island Records label (label boss Chris Blackwell also served as their manager).
-The group achieved immediate success with the singles Paper Sun – which hit the Top 5 in June – and Hole In My Shoe, which peaked at number two.
+The group achieved immediate success with the singles Paper Sun – which hit the Top 5 in June – and Hole In My Shoe, which peaked at #2.

 Three weeks after its release, Traffic played their first live show on Sunday 24 September 1967 at London’s Saville Theatre.
 The band attracted many celebrity fans, and Jimi Hendrix even recruited Winwood, Mason and Wood to play on Electric Ladyland.